Why Are Granny Squares Different Sizes? 6 Fixes

 Why are my granny squares different sizes even with the same yarn?

-If you are using the same yarn but still getting different sizes, the most likely culprit is tension.
-Your tension naturally fluctuates throughout the day and between sessions.
-Other possibilities include switching hooks between squares, making counting errors, or varying the tightness of your foundation rings.
-Try crocheting all your squares in back-to-back sessions and blocking them all together.
+If you’re using the same yarn and still getting different sizes, tension is the likely culprit, it naturally fluctuates through the day and between sessions.
+Other possibilities: switching hooks between squares, counting errors, or varying how tight you make the foundation ring.
+Try crocheting all your squares back-to-back and blocking them together.

 Should all my granny squares be the exact same size?